 On December 10, 1999, Killian was diagnosed with Acute Lymphocytic Leukemia.
 Despite the best efforts of those caring for Killian, and his own determination, the disease took his life on July 27, 2003.

 He was nine.

-children in the U.S. will be diagnosed with cancer by the time they are 20 years old.
+in the U.S. are diagnosed with cancer

 their lives to cancer each year.